 Let’s break this down.
 If, for example, you have a dog food store and your mission is to feed hungry dogs with love, you know that you’ll regularly be posting about loving dogs, dog foods on the market, and how they’ll support your dog’s health, maybe even specials on treats!

 Because you’re super clear on your brand strategy, you’ll also know that posting about cats doesn’t really fit the mission.
 Collars don’t make the cut either.
 That’s the beauty of a comprehensive brand strategy – you get to the heart of who you are as a brand, which means you build consistency no matter what you’re doing.

 Designing creative elements such as brand colors and logos, writing in a brand voice, posting on social media – it all attracts your target audience because you’ve done the work upfront to identify your core values and market position.
 And thanks to that work, you have the necessary elements to create a solid brand strategy that makes you instantly recognizable as you show up consistently.

 THREE: Emotional Connection.

 How do you develop emotional connection when you’re selling kibble?
 Remember, it’s not about the kibble.
 Right?
-It’s about the emotional connection new customers (and potential customers) feel with their dogs.
-A good brand strategist can help you unpack the emotional connection with your customer base by going back through your brand identity and core mission.
+It’s about the emotional connection current and potential customers feel with their dogs.
+A good brand strategist can help you unpack the emotional connection with your customer base by going back through your existing brand identity and core mission.